Lady Nancy Langhorne Astor

 Application process

 1. There are certain eligibility criteria for receiving a bursary.
-Before completing your application, you should check your eligibility (see the section on the left hand side).
+Before completing your application, you should check your eligibility (see the previous section).

 2. Your application must be supportedby a reference from your Personal Tutor indicating how long they have known you and containing a brief statement of support for your application.